LeoPlatform/rstreams/content/rstreams-bus/getting-started.md

 # How do you access the new RStreams Bus instance?
 If you are on a new version of the RStreams Bus, then creating the RStreams Stack will have published a new Secrets Manager secret that contains all the resources necessary for the RStreams Node SDK to connect to and use the new bus.
-It will be named like this: `rstreams-{busName}` where `{busName}` is the name you gave your RStreams bus instance when you created it.
+It will be named like this: `rstreams-{busStackName}` where `{busStackName}` is the name you gave your RStreams bus instance plus  `-Bus-<random stuff>`.
+Here's how you can find the name of the bus stack.

+If I have a bus installation named `PlaygroundBus` then there will be a stack named `PlaygroundBus-Bus-<random-characters-AWS-puts-on>`.
+Go to AWS CloudFormation and click on Stacks and then in the search field search on the name of your bus.
+In my case, I searched on the word `playground` and the five stacks showed up, the main stack and the five child stacks.
+I found the exact name of the bus stack which was `PlaygroundBus-Bus-1JX7JSIIUQRAO`.

 ## Check SecretsManager for the new Secret
 1. Go to AWS Secrets Manager